facebookresearch/xformers/README.md

 * the version of GCC that you're using matches the current NVCC capabilities
 * the `TORCH_CUDA_ARCH_LIST` env variable is set to the architectures that you want to support.
 A suggested setup (slow to build but comprehensive) is `export TORCH_CUDA_ARCH_LIST="6.0;6.1;6.2;7.0;7.2;7.5;8.0;8.6"`
 * If the build from source OOMs, it's possible to reduce the parallelism of ninja with `MAX_JOBS` (eg `MAX_JOBS=2`)
-* If you encounter [`UnsatisfiableError`](https://github.com/facebookresearch/xformers/issues/390#issuecomment-1315020700) when installing with conda, make sure you have pytorch installed in your conda environment, and that your setup (pytorch version, cuda version, python version, OS) match [an existing binary for xFormers](https://anaconda.org/xformers/xformers/files)
+* If you encounter [`UnsatisfiableError`](https://github.com/facebookresearch/xformers/issues/390#issuecomment-1315020700) when installing with conda, make sure you have PyTorch installed in your conda environment, and that your setup (PyTorch version, cuda version, python version, OS) match [an existing binary for xFormers](https://anaconda.org/xformers/xformers/files)

 ### License